raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        Script
 ```

 Sometimes you need both the `first` and the `rest` of an iterable, and you don't want to call them in succession because iterables are stateful.
-So it's convenient to use destructuring to get both at once:
+So it's convenient to use destructuring to get both at once:[^rest]

 ```javascript
 function split (iterable) {